 So you want to make your own paratrooper helmet...

 Nothing about doing this is hard, time consuming, fiddly or frustrating... it's really not that hard... that is as long as you're not totally cack-handed or you've never used basic tools before.
-In which case the A-frames might be beyond you... but read on and see what you think.
+In which case the A-yokes might be beyond you... but read on and see what you think.

 This is assuming that the webbing chin straps are correct, and that the liner webbing is all usable and not falling to bits.
 Even if they are you'll soon see how to replace everything using the following steps.